rust-lang/wg-async/src/vision/how_to_vision.md

 ### Goal and initiative owners

-Each top-level goal and initiative in the [roadmap] has an *owner*.
-The owner is the one generally planning out and tracking that goal.
-You can learn more about the [responsibilities of owners](./how_to_vision/owner.md) in this page.
+Each top-level goal and initiative in the [roadmap] has an **owner**.
+The owner of the top-level goal manages the goal overall, while the owner of an initiative manages the "nitty gritty" design work (for example, preparing the [evaluation](./how_to_vision/evaluations.md), authoring any RFCs required, or supervising the implementation).
+You can learn more about the [responsibilities of owners](./how_to_vision/owners.md) in this page.
 If you have questions about whether you can help out with a goal or an initiative, the owner is probably the one to talk to.

-[responsibilities of owners]: ./how_to_vision/owner.md
+[responsibilities of owners]: ./how_to_vision/owners.md

 ### Help wanted goals